 He had laughed.
 I'm trying not to Eileen!
 He had shaken his head: You are so good Eileen.
 Leave this.
 You should come and live with me Eileen, stay at my place while you're here.
 This place gives me the creeps—this hotel—-look at the people in here.

 That's why Stan.
 Who are you?

 Just look at them Eileen?
-The Nato guys over there and their body guards in the lobby---The suits in that corner—cutting deals—reading the riot act on loans to some bigwigs in the Government.
-Buzz cuts—flashy ties---big briefcases—Living in this “Gilded guest house”—internet connected---CNN ready—air conditioned---sanitized—securitized— Everything just so—everything a fantasy of how it should be.
-The natives, always in the roles of the waiters, the bellhops, the cleaners, the housekeepers—the doormen--indulging our every whim, like nannies watching us in the playground—indulgently, encouragingly urging us on in our every attempt.
-Wearing ridiculous costumes to indulge our notions of them.
+The Nato guys over there and their body guards in the lobby—The suits in that corner—cutting deals—reading the riot act on loans to some bigwigs in the Government.
+Buzz cuts—flashy ties—big briefcases—Living in this “Gilded guest house”—internet connected—CNN ready—air conditioned—sanitized—securitized— Everything just so—everything a fantasy of how it should be.
+The natives, always in the roles of the waiters, the bellhops, the cleaners, the housekeepers—the doormen–indulging our every whim, like nannies watching us in the playground—indulgently, encouragingly urging us on in our every attempt at screwing their country over and all the while wearing ridiculous costumes to indulge our notions of them.
 Do you think this place is filled with guests who are tourists appreciating what the natives cannot, or guests who are here for commerce and war, taking what the natives must not?